How To Write A CV

 This beginners guide will cover all the CV guidelines and tips we’ve covered in numerous articles over the years, and provide you with a free to use CV template, all in one handy step by step guide.
 It’ll give you all you need to write a professional CV for 2022, including several example snippets.

 By following our CV beginners guide, you will learn…

 - What is a CV?
 And, what is a resume?

-- How to choose the ideal CV design & format
+- How to choose the ideal CV design & CV format for 2022

 - What content you should include, such as the key skills that should be on your CV